fairDataSociety/fdp-storage/README.md

 // This method makes the account portable.
 // Seed is saved encrypted in Swarm. await fdp.account.register('myusername', 'mypassword')

+// If necessary, the account can be re-uploaded to Swarm. await fdp.personalStorage.reuploadPortableAccount('username', 'password')
 ```

 Login with FDP account